CS-foreach/creative-coding-p5js/workshops/24-monarch/04-spaceships.md

 # Week 4 - Spaceships
 ## Learning Goals
-- Basic shapes and colors
+- Variables used for relative and absolute positioning

 ## Tasks
 - [ ] Students create a spaceship and clone it